albexl/data-structures-for-teaching/CONTRIBUTING.md

 To make changes to this repo, submit a Pull Request to the `dev` branch.
 Once it is reviewed, it will either be merged or some changes will be requested.

 As of now, we have a basic CI setup that can be checked here: [check.yaml](./.github/workflows/check.yaml).
-This setup can help you know if there are some tests failing for your changes and that you need to make some changes before submitting the Pull Request.
+This setup can help you know if some tests are failing for your changes and that you need to make some changes before submitting the Pull Request.

 #### Notes on commits: